badugyautheophilus09-coder/requirement-analysis/README.md

 ---

-### Non-functional Requirements
+### 🔹 Non-functional Requirements
 **Definition:**
 Non-functional requirements define the **quality attributes** and constraints of the system.
-They do not describe features, but rather how well the system performs its functions.

 **Examples for Booking Management Project:**
 - The system should process booking requests within **2 seconds**.